bdburdett/CS-361/Assignment7/README.md

-Begin by running microservice.py
+First, run the command 'ngrok http 7777'
+Next run microservice.py
-Next, in a separate terminal, run the command 'ngrok http 7777' -your port should match the specified port you are wanting to expose to be public facing Next, copt the forwarding port webaddress ending in '.ngrok.io' and replace the response_API variable in testapi.py
+-your port should match the specified port you are wanting to expose to be public facing Next, copt the forwarding port webaddress ending in '.ngrok.io' and replace the response_API variable in testapi.py